alessandropedone/sparse-matrix/README.md

 how do i manage to compute products (views and SquareMatrix)
 - implement 3 cases for each view
-- see use of private member of matrix in the view
+- see use of private member of matrix in views
-    - possibility of public getter of const & to data members of matrix
+    - possibility of public getter of const & to data members of matrix -> not sure about this
+    - make views as friends is also acceptable if private data is not exposed by public methods (See here for more)[https://chatgpt.com/share/680fb6ee-bd04-800c-b74b-68621084db9e]
 - discuss about return types
     - create matrix constructor with transposed view
     - create squareMatrix constructor with transposed view and diagonal view
+    - since for now the views don't have public access to stored matrix data, these constructors are based on call operator

 Parallelization with std algorithms
 - keep compress_parallel in order to see the parallelization overhead